 The Brooks Studios and Stages Program provides participants with a variety of activities and spaces that no other local camp can equal.
 There is plenty of room to run and play, from tennis courts and fields to an archery range and gymnastics center.
-New for 2023, this program includes swimming for Brooks TV and Page to Stage.
-In addition to taking full advantage of our 270-acre campus on the shore of Lake Cochichewick, our newly constructed Center for the Arts building will house the creative components.
+This program also includes swimming fin our two outdoor pools.
+In addition to taking full advantage of our 270-acre campus on the shore of Lake Cochichewick, the Center for the Arts building houses the creative components.

 The newly constructed Center for the Arts opened its doors to students, faculty, and staff for use on October 30, 2018.
 The $28 million facility has transformed the school, bonding the visual, musical, and performing arts together and placing them on display at the center of campus.

 Performances, teaching, and community gatherings have a spacious, comfortable home in the theater, with 387 seats.
 Its stage connects to a scene shop and a 1,200-square-foot Black Box theater, which provides flexible teaching space and an additional performance venue.
 A costume shop, changing room, and green room are also included.

 Campers rotate through a schedule that changes daily and will ensure your child looks forward to camp every day.
 In these time blocks, students collaborate with one another, professional instructors, and counselors.
 There are outdoor breaks built into the day to allow students to expand their minds and stretch their bodies.
 Outdoor activities complement and balance the creative components to provide a well-rounded, immersive, and fun experience.

 |Creative Block 5